-As part of our normal operations, in 2018-2019 Lunette continued to partner with MONKI (H&M).
+As part of our normal operations, in 2019-2020 Lunette continued to partner with MONKI (H&M).
 For each sold limited edition pink "MONKI x Lunette x The Cup" menstrual cup one cup is donated to The Cup Foundation for their work among schools in Kibera slums in Kenya.
 Since the beginning of the project over 15.000 cups have been donated.
-Lunette visited the project site in June 2019.
+Lunette visited the project site in 2019.
+An additional campaign was launched on Giving Tuesday in December 2019 with donations to The Cup Foundation.